SkoolNotes/Taproot/2020ISOS101/KBxStoryOfScience.md

 		 - mainly industrial processes
 	- wrote a book, `Experimental Investigations on the Decomposition and Combustion of Hydrocarbons`
 	- also wrote: `The Theoretical Basis of Technical Electrochemistry`
+	- worked on nitrobenzeins, the hydrogen oxygen fuel cell, and the glass electrode, then wrote
+	- `“The Electrolytic Processes of Organic Chemistry`